- Home›

 Develop skills necessary to conduct ongoing objective observations for the purpose of child assessment, program planning and curriculum.

-Identify the role of culture and diversity in delivery of early childhood programs.
+Identify the role of diversity, equity and inclusion in delivery of early childhood programs.

 Develop a positive climate for learning that involves the establishment and maintenance of partnerships with families.